Currency:USD $

 New Features and Quality Improvements

-The patch introduces several enchanting new items:
+The patch introduces several new items and improvements:

-• Monster Hunter Collaboration: Presenting the "Hope Set" with exciting new recipes and mounts.
+• Monster Hunter Collaboration: Presenting the Hope glamour set with exciting new recipes and mounts.

 • Fashion and Minions: Additions like new fairy-themed minions and Pilgrim's Traverse fashion accessories.